 Any legal copy of a movie (from the library, purchased, or rental) can be shown in face-to-face classroom instruction by a faculty member.
 The movie must be shown in a classroom space that is designated for instruction (not residence halls or the student center), and it must be limited to those students who are registered for the class.

 Anytime a group shows a movie, the group must purchase the public performance rights for that particular movie.
-Public performance rights currently cost between $300-$800 per showing for popular titles from major movie distributors or for films you may have acquired on Amazon.
+Public performance rights generally cost between $300-$800 per showing for popular titles from major movie distributors or for films you may have acquired on Amazon.
 Public performance rights for independent films could cost less.
 Public performance rights must be purchased even if you are not charging admission or are having an educational panel or discussion before or after the film.
-Size of the potential audience may influence the cost of the public performance rights.
+The size of the potential audience may influence the cost of the public performance rights.

 You can contact the following vendors to get pricing for performance rights: